Michael-Reefe/Loki.jl/README.md

 ![NGC7469_plotly](./figures/NGC7469_initial_fit_plotly.png)
 The plotly-generated plot is similar to the matplotlib-generated one, but not completely the same.
 The matplotlib-generated plots are intended to be publication quality, whereas the plotly-generated plots are more for data inspection purposes since they are interactive.
 As such, there are minor differences in what is plotted (other than unimportant differences like color choices or line styles): in the matplotlib plots, the quantity plotted is $I_\nu / \lambda$ (specific intensity per unit frequency / wavelength) as a function of wavelength, whereas the plotly plots simply plot $I_\nu$ (specific intensity per unit frequency) as a function of wavelength.
 The plotly plots also show each individual Drude profile for the PAH features, whereas the matplotlib plots just show the summed PAH spectrum.
 The residuals are also omitted from the plotly plots.

-#### v.
+### v.
 Parameter Maps
-If performing a full fit to each spaxel in a cube, 2D parameter maps for each model parameter will be generated showing the spatial distribution of the parameter over the galaxy.
+If performing a full fit to each spaxel in a cube, 2D parameter maps for each model parameter will be generated in the `param_maps` directory (sorted into sub-directories based on the types of parameters) showing the spatial distribution of the parameter over the galaxy.
 The R.A. and Dec. axes are labeled and a physical scale bar showing the conversion to pc/kpc/Mpc is shown in the bottom-left corner of each plot.
 A circle the size of the FWHM of the point-spread function (PSF) is also shown in the upper-right corner of each plot.
 Finally, the color bar is shown in the right of each plot.
 Some examples for NGC 7469 are shown below.

 \*Note that all parameter maps shown below are purely for demonstrational purposes